 Take a Tour of Chichen Itza

-Chichen Itza is labeled as one of the new seven wonders of the world and the ancient city definitely left my jaw dropped.
-Complete with an tour with an archaeologist, we were able to learn about the intense ball games the Mayans played along with their beliefs in sacrifice and alignment with the universe.
-The most interesting to me was the most famous site in the city, the Temple of Kukulcan.
+The most interesting part of the city to me was the famous Temple of Kukulcan.
 Built over a thousand years ago before any technology, the Mayans built the temple to be perfectly aligned with the stars and planets so that it acts as a giant calendar.
 In addition, as the sun sets, a snake is seen “crawling” down the pyramid.
 Simply incredible.

 Shop my Cancun favorites:

 A cenote is a natural sinkhole that results from the collapsing limestone bedrock, which as a result, leaves the ground water exposed.
 After our long day of touring Chichen Itza, the tour we took also stopped at a cenote and Andrew and I took the opportunity to jump in and swim with the fishes.
 The water isn’t too cold and I was not going to leave the country without saying I got to swim in a cenote.
 They are not hard to find in Cancun and other surrounding areas in Mexico.

 Tip: One of the easiest and best ways to see the many different aspects of Mexico such as cenotes and Chichen Itza is by booking a tour.

 Xcaret is an eco-archaeological park in Cancun that is full of different activities.
 For example, you can swim in the different rivers, enjoy a meal by the beach, or be up close to a variety of animals and insects.
 My favorite part of the park was the Butterfly Pavilion, which is home to countless amounts of the butterflies that fly right by you.